lucywyman/blog/source/content/if-i-were-a-boy.rst

   failed to gracefully respond in the moment, and before I knew it we were back to other things.
 But it's good to know now that this person doesn't respect me as a peer.
+* **08/02/2017**: Yesterday, my male coworker (we'll call him Doe, that's not his real name) and I gave a presentation together at DevOps Days PDX.
+My email was the one we submitted the proposal to, and the next morning I had not 1 but 2 emails in my inbox that started "Hello Doe,", and none which were addressed to me (or even to both of us).
+Granted, I think this could have happened in the reverse as well -- had it been Doe's email, he may have gotten a number of emails addressed to me after the talk.
+But at the same time...that didn't happen.

 Conclusion
 ----------